waston1101/DataStructureAndAlgorithm/README.md

 # DataStructureAndAlgorithm
-Just for learning data structure and algorithm analysis with java, actually, c or cpp should have some place here.
+Just for learning data structure and algorithm analysis with java, actually, c and cpp should have some place here.